The five Fall Benefit Galas honoring Zubin Mehta will be shows in themselves.

 “Our Tribute Committee is composed of outstanding individuals who not only know the Jewish community, but the entire Toronto and Montreal communities.
 I’m supremely confident that they will deliver us the prize as we cross the goal line.”

-After IPO stops in Los Angeles, San Francisco and recently added Santa Barbara, the fifth and final gala will be in Miami on Sunday, November 5.
-Chaim Katzman is the gala chairman.
+After IPO stops in Los Angeles, San Francisco and recently added Santa Barbara, the fifth and final tour destination will be in Miami on Sunday, November 5.
+Chaim Katzman is the benefit chairman.
 In order to allow Maestro Mehta to attend, the main event will be a brunch well before the evening concert at the Arsht Center for the Performing Arts.
 Also planned is a post-concert dessert and champagne reception, giving Miamians one more chance to salute the Maestro and the IPO musicians who attend.

 While the spotlight is appropriately on Zubin Mehta during this all-important tour, another factor is drawing committed leadership from every city.

 “It becomes a highly emotional thing,” Hartt said, “to have what began as an orchestra of survivors of the Holocaust grow into a truly world-class orchestra that now tours internationally.”